-- Vestcor Inc. for pension benefits administration and investment management services; - Morneau Shepell for actuarial services; - KPMG as the external auditor for the NBTPP financial statements for the year ended December 31, 2018; and - Karen Henderson Consulting for the NBTPP Board of Trustees Peer Evaluation project; and - Knightsbridge Robertson Surrette for the NBTPP Board Compensation Review.
+- Vestcor Inc. for pension benefits administration and investment management services; - LifeWorks (formerly known as Morneau Shepell) for actuarial services; - KPMG as the external auditor for the NBTPP financial statements for the year ended December 31, 2020; and - Pink Larkin for the delivery of an education session on ethics.